Purpose

 - The participant’s application, specifically those sections that might have some bearing on the issues.
 (Letter to host parents, natural parent’s comments, teacher’s comments, school transcript.)

-- Host Parent/Participant Questionnaire that records the family expectations, usually in the participant’s welcome orientation handbook.
+- The Participant and Host Family Questionnaire that records the family expectations, usually in the participant’s welcome orientation handbook.

 - The completed Plan for Success if applicable.

-- Support staff at the New York office who have extensive experience with all sorts of participant adjustment and behavior problems.
+- Support and Learning staff at the national office who have extensive experience participant adjustment and behavior challenges.